Desbeers/Chord-Provider/README.md

 - [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)
 - [LNTextView](https://github.com/JonWorms/LNTextView)

+### Swift resources

-Learned a lot from Swift mailing lists:
+I learned a lot from Swift blogs and mailing lists, especially:

 - [Fatbobman](https://fatbobman.com/en/)
 - [SwiftLee](https://www.avanderlee.com)
 - [Swift with Majid](https://swiftwithmajid.com)

-I hope you learn something from my project as well!
+Hopefully somebody can learn something from this project as well.

+## A note about Swift

+I originally started learning Swift for macOS development and stayed with the language because I genuinely enjoy using it.

+I moved away from Apple platforms, but kept Swift.
+The language itself was never really the problem.

+And yes, my very first Swift course used Taylor Swift songs in many code examples, so that is how I accidentally learned about Taylor Swift and became a *real* Swifty :-D